ynput/ayon-documentation/website/docs/addon_hiero_artist.md

 The timeline must contain multiple tracks - as mentioned [here](#rename-timeline-track-names) one of those being the hero (driving) track.
 Per shot, the clip on the hero track will be driving the shot creation (shot length, shot resolution...)

-To publish multiple plates for a shot process as following:
+To publish multiple plates for a shot proceed as follows:

 1. Set up a multiple track timeline.
 Rename each track to determine plate variants (e.g `L01`, `L02` and `L03`)
-2. Pick-up one track the be the **hero** track and set your main plate clip onto it
+2. Pick-up one track to be the **hero** track and set your main plate clip onto it.
 3. Then, for each shot, stack additional plate clip(s) on other tracks aligned with the hero/main plate clip.
 Clips can be shorter than the main hero track clip, but not longer.
 4. (Optional) You can setup another track to contain your review material
 5. Select all clips that needs to be published
 6. In the creator enable vertical align and select your main track as hero track
 5. Create instances by hitting "Create"
-6. Ensure all instances are parented to the same shot, which lenth is driven from the hero clip
+6. Ensure all instances are parented to the same shot, which length is driven by the hero clip.

 :::note
 If you are working with only two tracks where one track is going to be used as plates (e.g. `main`) and the other one holds video clips for offlines and web preview (e.g. `review`), then **Enable vertical sync** is not required.